 1. Take in the history

-The Perth Mint provides a fascinating exhibit about how the notorious goldfields in Western Australia were discovered, including the harshness of those early Gold Rush days.
+The Perth Mint provides a fascinating exhibit about how the notorious goldfields in Western Australia were discovered, including the harshness of those early Gold Rush days (the early gold rushes were in the 1880s and 1890s).
 They distribute over 18 billion dollars worth of gold and other metals each year and even have a demonstration on how gold bars are made.
 Tours are available daily.
-Admission is 19 AUD ($14 USD).
+Admission is 24 AUD.

 2. See the Art Gallery of Western Australia

 This gallery was founded in 1895 and houses the state’s most distinguished art collection.
-It includes post-World War II works, as well as Indigenous art pieces.
+It includes post-World War II works, as well as Indigenous art pieces in the 18,000-piece collection.
+There are a variety of free tours and talks available as well, which require you to book in advance.
 There are also rotating exhibitions, so be sure to check the website for the most up-to-date information.
-Admission is free but donations are accepted.
+Admission is free, but donations are requested.

 3. Hang out in Northbridge

-Northbridge is the hub of nightlife here and is also home to amazing restaurants and clubs.
-It’s a great place to eat but an even better place to party at night!
+Northbridge is the hub of nightlife and is also home to amazing restaurants and clubs.
+It’s just north of the city center between Roe Street and Newcastle Street.
+This neighborhood is an excellent place to eat with Chinatown nearby but an even better place to party at night!
+You can grab a late-night bite since many restaurants are open until midnight, then dance until the early morning hours at one of the many clubs around the area.

 4. Have a “Sunday Session”